There are a lot of Emergency Communications Electronics available for the paddler

 - Emergency calling via the channel 16 emergency channel

-- 2-way communication with other paddlers, boaters, coast guard, & rescue centres
+- 2-way communication with other paddlers, boaters, marinas, coast guard, & rescue centres.

 - Easy to carry.
 They are relatively small compact devices depending on the model and features you choose

 - Your call can be picked up by multiple sources.
-Around major centres, there are lots of boats and stations that may pick up your call meaning that rescue could be very close.
+Around major centers, there are lots of boats and stations that may pick up your call, meaning that rescue could be very close.

 - Reasonably priced depending on the model and features you choose.